Techtonica/curriculum/interviewing/technical-interviewing.md

 trying to recall a basic concept of programming, the more confident you will feel and the more successful you'll be.

 ### Objectives
 **Apprentices will be able to**:
-- Solve problems using common data structures
+- Solve problems using common data structures.
-- Describe their thought process while solving a problem
+- Describe their thought process while solving a problem.
-- Analyze their solution for performance improvements
+- Analyze their solution for performance improvements.
+- Build a usable app that interacts with a public api.
+- Demonstrate knowledge using a whiteboard.

 ### Specific Things To Teach
 - Whiteboarding